The Kia Telluride name might not roll off the tongue easily in Australia, but it’s a big deal in its homeland of North America.

 Tyre and suspension technology has progressed massively in recent years; the Kia Telluride feels very secure in corners.

 I also liked the bulky steering wheel, the feel and precision of the steering, and all buttons and dials were well positioned and easy to use.
 I also prefer the Kia’s conventional gear lever versus the push-button arrangement in the Hyundai Palisade.
 That said, tech lovers may prefer the Hyundai’s gear selector style.

 The location of the electronic park brake switch in the centre console is more intuitive in the Kia Telluride than it is in the Hyundai Palisade, which is hidden down on the dash, left of the steering wheel.

 Both the Kia and Hyundai have side blind-zone cameras; in the case of the Telluride, the images are displayed in the digital instrument cluster in front of the driver.
 I’m not sure this is any better than a warning light in each side mirror.
 It’s also unclear if this tech will make it to Australian models, but the tech worked automatically and well.

-Overall, the Kia Telluride is a very appealing vehicle, and will likely carve out a decent slice of the large-SUV market in Australia if it were to be introduced here.
+Overall, the Kia Telluride is a very appealing vehicle in the same way the smaller Kia Sorento has proven popular here, and will likely carve out a decent slice of the large-SUV market in Australia if it were to be introduced here.

 Aside from its Hyundai twin, the Kia Telluride’s main rivals would likely be the new-generation Toyota Kluger due in Australian showrooms next year and the current-generation Mazda CX-9, both of which are petrol-only propositions.